Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

 Much like you wouldn’t want team members dreading the thought of coming to work, they shouldn’t dread opening any given Slack channel either.
 After all, there’s likely not much motivation that would derive from opening a computer window filled only with endless to-do’s or tough criticism day-in-and-day-out.

-Whether it’s providing feedback or initiating task requests, team members should be aware of their responsibility to keep communication through Slack positive and constructive.
+Whether it’s providing feedback or initiating task requests, team members should be aware of their responsibility to keep internal communication through Slack positive and constructive.

 After all … Most of us have that person in our lives who only shows up when they want something, right?
 Those people whose calls or texts or visits you dread, because you know they come with strings attached.
 Left unchecked, Slack runs the risk of delivering that same type of experience and creating that same sense of dread.